TikitaTolley/TikitaTolley/README.md

 As co-founder of [Daeda Technologies LTD](https://daeda.tech), I create tools that help businesses thrive in the digital landscape of HubSpot & Shopify.

-## 🌟 Featured Project: Wishlist Buddy (Coming Soon!)
+## 🌟 Featured Project: Daeda Wishlist (Coming Soon!)
-**Wishlist Buddy** is launching soon on the Shopify App Store!
+**Daeda Wishlist** is launching soon on the Shopify App Store!
 This upcoming app will give Shopify store owners a user-friendly way for customers to save their favorite products.
 Stay tuned for a simple solution to enhance engagement and keep customers coming back.

 **Tech Stack:** React, TypeScript, Node.js, Shopify API, Liquid, Remix, Liquid.js

 ## 📂 Other Projects
-- [Stardew Valley GPT](https://chatgpt.com/g/g-sZh2oiAag-stardew-valley-wiki-chatbot) - 200 chats and counting!
+- [Stardew Valley GPT](https://chatgpt.com/g/g-sZh2oiAag-stardew-valley-wiki-chatbot) - 500 chats and counting!
 A fan-driven AI project designed for game enthusiasts.
 - E-commerce Client: [PerAnder Artworks](https://peranderartworks.co.uk) - Custom site for showcasing artwork with smooth shopping functionality.
 - More projects to see at [My Portfolio](https://tikitatech.xyz)